kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 being an exception.
 For the details of the STREAM frames, see {{stream-frames}}.

 Use of other frames defined in {{RFC9000}} is prohibited.
-Namely, ACK frames are not used, because underlying byte stream provides guaranteed delivery.
+Namely, ACK frames are not used, because the underlying transport guarantees delivery.
 Use of frames that communicate Connection IDs and those related to path migration is forbidden.

 If an endpoint receives one of the prohibited frames, the endpoint MUST close